 A fluid grid uses the full width of the browser window and all columns will be resized accordingly.

-Padding specifies the gutter width on each side of a column .
+The gutter width specifies the spacing on each side (left/right) of a column.

 Objects that are part of the layout grid will no longer have a fixed position.
 They will be 'floating' inside the column.